 The pain of those early wounds go deep.

-confidence and determination!
+Embrace that future with confidence and determination!

 Yesterday during our ZOOM church service, our pastor, Steve Hundley, offered the following prayer.
 It is just what I needed to hear as I embrace with confidence the power of prayer and the belief that God hears, God cares, and God answers us when we cry out to Him: